charlimxm/project-3/README.md

-Come up with a plan as to how to seat customers and update the system   | Medium | Framework Come up with working POS and Queue system | Low | Framework Add images/videos to restaurant page? | Low | Framework
+Come up with a plan as to how to seat customers and update the system   | Medium | Framework Come up with working POS and Queue system | Low | Framework Add images/videos to restaurant page? | Low | Framework Add menus to allow customers to order food after they have seated?
+How to measure they are seated... | Low | Framework Add payment system to allow customers to pay | Low | Framework